Venture Visionary Partners LLC Buys Shares of 873 The Scotts Miracle-Gro Company (NYSE:SMG)

 Several other hedge funds also recently made changes to their positions in the business.
 Federated Hermes Inc. grew its stake in shares of The Scotts Miracle-Gro by 44.9% in the 4th quarter.
 Federated Hermes Inc. now owns 839,443 shares of the basic materials company’s stock valued at $167,167,000 after purchasing an additional 259,955 shares during the last quarter.
 Wells Fargo & Company MN grew its stake in shares of The Scotts Miracle-Gro by 6.0% in the 4th quarter.
 Wells Fargo & Company MN now owns 830,766 shares of the basic materials company’s stock valued at $165,438,000 after purchasing an additional 46,945 shares during the last quarter.
 Dimensional Fund Advisors LP grew its stake in shares of The Scotts Miracle-Gro by 6.3% in the 4th quarter.
 Dimensional Fund Advisors LP now owns 495,969 shares of the basic materials company’s stock valued at $98,761,000 after purchasing an additional 29,588 shares during the last quarter.
 Morgan Stanley grew its stake in shares of The Scotts Miracle-Gro by 109.2% in the 4th quarter.
 Morgan Stanley now owns 458,555 shares of the basic materials company’s stock valued at $91,317,000 after purchasing an additional 239,329 shares during the last quarter.
 Finally, Blair William & Co.
 IL grew its stake in shares of The Scotts Miracle-Gro by 3.4% in the 4th quarter.
 Blair William & Co.
 IL now owns 422,460 shares of the basic materials company’s stock valued at $84,129,000 after purchasing an additional 13,993 shares during the last quarter.
 Institutional investors own 63.07% of the company’s stock.

 Several research firms have recently commented on SMG.
 Truist Securities raised their price target on The Scotts Miracle-Gro from $270.00 to $275.00 in a report on Friday, April 9th.
+Truist raised their price target on The Scotts Miracle-Gro from $270.00 to $275.00 in a report on Friday, April 9th.
 William Blair reissued an “outperform” rating on shares of The Scotts Miracle-Gro in a report on Wednesday, February 3rd.
-Truist Financial raised their price target on The Scotts Miracle-Gro from $250.00 to $270.00 in a report on Thursday, February 4th.
-Truist raised their price target on The Scotts Miracle-Gro from $270.00 to $275.00 in a report on Friday, April 9th.
-Finally, Raymond James raised their price target on The Scotts Miracle-Gro from $290.00 to $300.00 and gave the company a “strong-buy” rating in a report on Thursday, April 15th.
+Raymond James raised their price target on The Scotts Miracle-Gro from $290.00 to $300.00 and gave the company a “strong-buy” rating in a report on Thursday, April 15th.
+Finally, Truist Financial raised their price target on The Scotts Miracle-Gro from $250.00 to $270.00 in a report on Thursday, February 4th.
 One research analyst has rated the stock with a hold rating, three have given a buy rating and one has issued a strong buy rating to the company’s stock.
 The stock has an average rating of “Buy” and a consensus target price of $239.71.

 The Scotts Miracle-Gro (NYSE:SMG) last released its quarterly earnings results on Wednesday, May 5th.
 The basic materials company reported $5.64 earnings per share for the quarter, topping the consensus estimate of $5.51 by $0.13.
 The company had revenue of $1.83 billion during the quarter, compared to the consensus estimate of $1.72 billion.
 The Scotts Miracle-Gro had a return on equity of 52.60% and a net margin of 9.38%.
 The Scotts Miracle-Gro’s revenue was up 32.3% compared to the same quarter last year.
 During the same quarter last year, the business posted $4.50 earnings per share.
 As a group, equities research analysts predict that The Scotts Miracle-Gro Company will post 8.24 earnings per share for the current year.